 Assessment

-Social and Economic Environment

-Comment: It is considered that the proposed modifications will have positive social economic impacts subject to compliance with recommended operations conditions.
-The proposed modifications will continue to attract visitors at to Wallalong who will utilise existing facilities and local businesses provincreased local spend.
-Further, the proposed modifications will allow for business to provide additional local hospitality services. al and tourists /iding
+Social and Economic Environment Comment: It is considered that the proposed modifications will have positive social and economic impacts subject to compliance with recommended operational conditions.
+The proposed modifications will continue to attract visitors and tourists to Wallalong who will utilise existing facilities and local businesses providing increased local spend.
+Further, the proposed modifications will allow for the business to provide additional local hospitality services.